steve-burton/hair-salon-csharp/README.md

 These are the steps I'll take to write my code:

-First I'll test to ensure the database is empty to begin with.
+One I'll test to ensure the database is empty to begin with.
 * Input: 0
 * Output: 0

-Next I'll check for equality if the names are the same.
+Two I'll check for equality if the names are the same.
 * Input: "Jenny"
 * Output: "Jenny"

-Third, test to ensure the user can save to the database.
+Three, test to ensure the user can save to the database.
 * Input: "Jenny"
 * Output: "Jenny"

-Fourth, test to ensure an ID is assigned to a stylist.
+Four, test to ensure an ID is assigned to a stylist.
 * Input: 1
 * Output: 1

-Fifth, test that the user can find a stylist's details in the database by ID.
+Five, test that the user can find a stylist's details in the database by ID.
 * Input: Stylist ID
 * Output: "Jenny", "Portland"

-Sixth, test that the user can find a client's details in the database by ID.
+Six, test that the user can find a client's details in the database by ID.
 * Input: Client ID
 * Output: "Susan", "Portland"

-Seventh, test that the user can find all the clients who belong to a stylist.
+Seven, test that the user can find all the clients who belong to a stylist.
 * Input: Client name
 * Output: Stylist name

+Eight, test to update stylist details.
+* Input: "Jenny", "Portland"
+* Output: "Jenny", "Oregon City"

+Nine, test to update client details.
+* Input: "Susan", "Portland", "Jenny"
+* Output: "Susan", "Gresham", "Jessica"

+Ten, test to delete stylist
+* Input: "Jenny"
+* Output: "Empty"

+Eleven test to delete client
+* Input: "Susan"
+* Output: "Empty"

 ## Setup/Installation Requirements